-Pregnancy typically lasts for 40 weeks, divided into first, second, and third trimesters.
+Pregnancy typically lasts 40 weeks, divided into first, second, and third trimesters.
 Different symptoms and physical developments characterize each stage.
-The beginning of pregnancy is calculated from the first day of the last menstrual period (LMP) until the delivery (1).
+The beginning of pregnancy is calculated from the first day of the last menstrual period (LMP) (1).

-The pregnancy period begins from the LMP because, after every menstrual cycle, a woman’s body starts preparing for pregnancy.
-Since knowing the exact date of conception is difficult, doctors refer to the end of the last menstrual cycle as the start of the pregnancy period.
-Hence the second week of pregnancy is before conception (2).
+After every menstrual cycle, a woman’s body starts preparing for pregnancy.
+Since knowing the exact date of conception is difficult, doctors refer to the first day of the last menstrual cycle as the start of the pregnancy (2).
 Ovulation begins after about 12-14 days of LMP, as the egg is released.
-This is when conception or fertilization is likely to occur if you have unprotected intercourse during the same time (3).
+This is when conception or fertilization is likely to occur if you have unprotected intercourse (3).

 In this post, you might learn about the second week of pregnancy, including the symptoms and the measures to follow for baby development.

 The first day of the reproductive cycle begins as soon as the last menstrual period ends.
 At the beginning of the second week, the dominant follicle containing the egg releases an increased amount of estrogen, stimulating the pituitary gland to release the luteinizing hormone (LH) by day 12.
 Around day 13, a surge in the LH levels causes the follicles to burst open and release the egg.
 By day 14, fertilization occurs in the fallopian tube followed by implantation in the uterus about six days after fertilization (3) (4).

 At two weeks pregnant, the baby is made of only a few cells, and fetal development may not be detectable through an ultrasound.
 The mother’s belly generally does not appear bloated and there are no distinguishable pregnancy symptoms during the second week.
 It could be around the third or fourth week when the typical pregnancy symptoms, such as missed periods, nausea, and vomiting, start to manifest.